Financial challenges mount for 16 Colorado school districts, audit reveals

 Those that missed the fund balance benchmark were using those balances to pay for retraining staff, including salaries and benefits, building maintenance, and overall inflation.

-A dozen districts with two or more missed benchmarks were required to report on why there was a decline in fiscal health.
-Obremski said those districts are correcting the problems, with stronger financial controls, reductions in administrative costs and new systems to track expenses accurately.
+A dozen districts with two or more missed benchmarks were required to report on why there was a decline in their fiscal health.
+Obremski said those districts are correcting the problems with stronger financial controls, reductions in administrative costs and new systems to track expenses accurately.

 Of all the districts with missed benchmarks, Ellicott School District in El Paso County showed the most significant problems.